Best Electric Scooter Under $900

 The EMOVE Touring is the fastest, lightest, most comfortable, and most powerful scooter in this category.

 It is not a new scooter, but an upgraded version of the venerable Speedway Mini 4 Pro — one that has stood the test of time.

 Finally, the Touring comes from a retailer with good customer ratings that has a rapidly growing network of local service centers.

 * Based on our performance tests which may differ from the manufacturer’s claims.

-The EMOVE Cruiser is available from VORO Motors with 7% OFF discount code: electric-scooter.guide
+Available in the U.S. from VORO Motors with 7% discount code: electric-scooter.guide

 Results: Best Under $900 Scooter Finalists

 To crown the best electric scooters under $900, we began with a field of 40 e-scooters.
 We applied simple criteria to eliminate scooters that can’t hang and were left with ten scooters, which we subjected to hands-on testing and review.
 Based on our results, we selected the top three scooters: EMOVE Touring, Segway Ninegbot Max, TurboWheel Swift, to compete as finalists in the Best Under $900 category.